fransua/treematcher/README.md

 Create a tree structure using Newick format.
 Replace the name of each node you want to search for with a constraint.

-Example 3: Find a tree where sample_1 and sample_2 are children of the parent sample_0.
+Example 3: Find a tree where sample_1 and sample_2 are children of the parent ancestor_a.
 Note that the format type is set to 1 as the default which does not allow internal node names.
 Access other Newick format types by setting the format argument.
 ```
-pattern3 = """ (sample_1, sample_2) sample_0 ; """
+pattern3 = """ (sample_1, sample_2) ancestor_a ; """
 pattern3 = TreePattern(pattern3, format=8)
 ```

 ### To Run
 To run, use the find_match function.
 By default, find_match will look for one match.
 If you want to find every match on a tree, set the maximum number of hits to None.
+If you only want to know the number of matches, use len().

-Example 4: For the following tree, find the node that matches pattern2.
+Example 4: For the following tree, find the parent node of the siblings sample_1 and sample_2.

-tree = Tree("(sample_1,(sample_1,sample_2)sample_0)sample_0:1;", format = 8)
+tree = Tree("((sample_1,sample_2)ancestor_a,(sample_1,sample_2)ancestor_b)root;", format = 8)

 ```
-solution = pattern2.find_match(tree, None)
+solution = list(pattern2.find_match(tree, None))
-print(list(solution))
 ```

-Example 5: Find the total number of pattern3 matches in the same tree as above.
+Example 5: Find the total number of patterns that match
 ```
-solution = len(list(pattern3.find_match(tree, None, maxhits=None)))
+solution = len(list(pattern2.find_match(tree, None, maxhits=None)))
-print(solution)
 ```